 For a decade, The Very Hungry Caterpillar Show has been enchanting audiences worldwide, bringing Eric Carle’s beloved classics to life.
 Created by Jonathan Rockefeller, this acclaimed production features a menagerie of over 75 magical puppets, including the star of the show – The Very Hungry Caterpillar.

-Join us to experience four Eric Carle stories: dive into the vibrant world of The Artist Who Painted a Blue Horse, embark on an underwater journey with Mister Seahorse, help The Very Lonely Firefly find his friends, and, of course, assist our hero, The Very Hungry Caterpillar, as he eats through his week.
+Join us to experience four Eric Carle stories: dive into the vibrant world of The Artist Who Painted a Blue Horse, embark on an underwater journey with Mister Seahorse, celebrate the season with Dream Snow, and, of course, assist our hero, The Very Hungry Caterpillar, as he eats through his week.
 These cherished, entertaining tales educate and celebrate the power of creativity, brought to life by a captivating cast of storytellers, enchanting original music, and breathtaking puppetry.

 This show is an unforgettable experience that will create lasting memories for children and their families.
 It delights generations of Eric Carle readers—children, parents, and grandparents—who get to experience what is often a child’s first theatrical experience.